Spanish coup of July 1936: Background

-The 1936 general election were narrowly won by a group of left-wing parties, the Popular Front, which defeated the Nationalist group with less than 1% of the votes.
-The Nationalists began to conspire on overthrowing the Republic, rather than taking control of it.
-The government was weak, and Azaña led a minority government.
-Pacification and reconciliation would have been an enormous task.
+Contested under violent circumstances, the 1936 general election was narrowly won by a grouping of left-wing parties, the Popular Front, which defeated the Nationalist group by less than 1% of the vote.
+As a consequence, the Nationalists began to conspire to overthrow the Republic, rather than take control of it.
+The government was weak, Manuel Azaña led a minority government, and reconciliation would have been an enormous task.
 Acts of violence and reprisals spiralled.
-In April, the Cortes replaced Zamora with Azaña as president.
-However, Azaña was increasingly isolated from everyday politics, and his replacement, Casares Quiroga, was weak.
-This was a watershed event and inspired the right to give up on parliamentary politics.
+In April, the Cortes (parliament) replaced Niceto Alcalá-Zamora with Azaña as president, who however was increasingly isolated from everyday politics, and his replacement as prime minister, Casares Quiroga, was weak.

+This watershed event inspired the right-wing to give up on parliamentary politics.
+The monarchist José Calvo Sotelo replaced CEDA's Gil-Robles as the leader of the right in the Cortes.
 CEDA turned its campaign chest over to the army plotter Emilio Mola.
-The monarchist José Calvo Sotelo replaced CEDA's Gil-Robles as the right-wing leader in the Cortes.
-Prieto did his best to avoid revolution by promoting a series of public works and civil order reforms, including parts of the military and civil guard.
-However, communists quickly took over the ranks of socialist organisations, which frightened the middle classes.
-Several generals decided that the government had to be replaced to prevent the dissolution of Spain, and they held professional politicians in contempt.
+At the same time, communists quickly took over the ranks of socialist organisations, which frightened the middle classes.
+Several generals decided that the government had to be replaced to prevent the dissolution of Spain, as they held professional politicians in contempt.